aaliyah033/COMP3033/Assignment02/autospareparts/README.md

 - The **Auto Spare Parts Inventory Management API** is to help spare parts shops be efficient, organized, track, and manage spare parts inventory using a complete the CRUD operations for both users and spare parts.
 - The API supports Basic Authentication to secure the API.
-- Sends Low-Stock inventory email alerts
+- Sends Low-Stock inventory email alerts when the inventory is less than 3
 - Excel report exporting.
 - Insomnia support.